 Glacier Hiking in Alaska

-At Tordrillo Mountain Lodge, we have access to some of the biggest glaciers in all of Alaska, like Triumvirate and Hayes.
-Just a short helicopter ride away, we can explore many of these ice masses and safely discover moulins (massive glacial sinkholes), ice caves, and crevasses.
+- Triumvirate Glacier: Located in the Tordrillo Mountains, this glacier is composed of three glaciers and totals about 14 miles.
+Just a short helicopter ride away, Tordrillo Mountain Lodge can bring you to the heart of these ice masses and safely explore moulins (massive glacial sinkholes), ice caves, and crevasses.
 Learn more about heli hiking with our awesome group of experienced guides.

-What is the Best Time to Go Glacier Hiking?
+What is the Best Time of Year to Go Glacier Hiking?

 The basic equipment for glacier hiking includes standard hiking equipment, like comfortable hiking boots, layered clothing, sun protection, and anything else you would bring for a day hike.
 However, depending on the hike, level of difficulty—and the innate dangers of glacier hiking—additional equipment might be needed and recommended to ensure your safety.

-There’s no better time to see glaciers than now.
+There’s no better time to see glaciers than when you’re already in Alaska.
 As they continue to recede, there’s no telling how easy it will be to glacier trek in the future.
 If you’re ready to book it to Alaska, take a look at the summer packages at Tordrillo Mountain Lodge and get ready for the trip of a lifetime.